-- (a) "Convenience Fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
-A Convenience Fee charged by the County Clerk will be considered as a court cost. - (b) "County Clerk" means the Fort Bend County Clerk. - (c) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form. - (d) "Electronic Filing" is a process by which a filer files a court document with the county clerk's office by means of an online computer transmission of the document in electronic form.
+(a) "Convenience fee" is a fee charged in connection with electronic filing that is in addition to regular filing fees.
+A Convenience Fee charged by the District Clerk shall not be considered as a court cost.

+(b) "District clerk" means the Harris County District Clerk.

+(c) "Document" means a pleading, plea, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form.

+(d) "Electronic filing" is a process by which a filer files a court document with the district clerk's office by means of an online computer transmission of the document in electronic form.
 For purposes of these rules, the process does not include the filing of faxed documents which is described as the "electronic filing of documents" in Section 51.801, Government Code.

-- (e) "Electronic Filing Service Provider (EFSP)" is a business entity that provides electronic filing services and support to its customers (filers).
-An attorney or law firm may act as an EFSP. - (f) "Electronic Service" is a method of serving a document upon a party in a case by electronically transmitting the document to that party's e-mail address. - (g) "Electronically File" means to file a document by means of electronic filing. - (h) "Electronically Serve" means to serve a document by means of electronic service. - (i) "Filer" means a person who files a document, including an attorney. - (j) "Party" means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding. - (k) "Regular Filing Fees" are those filing fees charged in connection with traditional filing. - (l) "Rules" are the Fort Bend County Local Rules of the County Courts concerning the Electronic Filing of Documents. - (m) "Traditional Filing" is a process by which a filer files a paper document with a clerk or a judge.
+(e) "Electronic Filing Service Provider (EFSP)" is a business entity that provides electronic filing services and support to its customers (filers).
+An attorney or law firm may act as an EFSP.

+(f) "Electronic Service" is a method of serving a document upon a party in a case by electronically transmitting the document to that party's e-mail address.

+(g) "Electronically File" means to file a document by means of electronic filing.

+(h) "Electronically Serve" means to serve a document by means of electronic service.

+(i) "Filer" means a person who files a document, including an attorney.

+(j) "Party" means a person appearing in any case or proceeding, whether represented or appearing pro se, or an attorney of record for a party in any case or proceeding.

+(k) "Regular Filing Fees" are those filing fees charged in connection with traditional filing.

+(1) "Rules" are the Harris County Local Rules of the District Courts concerning the Electronic Filing of Documents.

+(m) "Traditional Filing" is a process by which a filer files a paper document with a clerk or a judge.